 The library of West Chester University primarily serves the students, faculty, and staff of the University.
-The library is open to members of the local community for in–house use of materials, but some services such as interlibrary loan, circulation and ADA services may be limited to the general public.
+The library is open to members of the local community for in-house use of materials, but some services such as interlibrary loan, circulation and ADA services to the general public may be limited.

 The West Chester University Library is involved in the ongoing process of making all electronic resources accessible.
 If you encounter problems with the accessiblility of a library electronic resource, please contact the ADA Liaison or the Reference Desk, and the library will work with you to provide the resource within a reasonable period of time.

 The Library can obtain materials for you that we do not own.
 To do this, you must set up an Interlibrary Loan account through ILLiad.

 If you click on this link, you will be directed to set up an ILLiad account.
 Click on the red text that says, "first time users" to begin the process.

 Once that is set up, you can request journal articles, books, or any other materials that you need.
 You will be notified by email when things begin to arrive for you.
 Journal articles will go directly into your account and will be accessed electronically.
 If you need additional help, please do not hesitate to contact us at 610-436-3454 or firstname.lastname@example.org.
 A general description of our services can also be found at:

 - Any individual who believes they were denied equal access may file a complaint with the Director of Library Services (610-436-2747) or the Director of the Office of Social Equity at 13/15 University Avenue, West Chester University (610-436-2433).